 I added the Copper Paint in areas that I wanted the oxidizing effect.
 Around the detailing and randomly on the edges.
 While the copper paint was still wet, I sprayed over the copper paint with the Dixie Belle activator spray.
 Within minutes I began to see the copper patina appear.
 It was magical!
 And to get a multi-color effect, I used both blue and green patina spray.

 After the paint and patina spray had dried, I sealed the nightstand with Dixie Belle Gator Hide.
 To add even more color, I randomly applied the copper and green gilding wax with my fingertip for the added color effect.
 The gilding was done not need to be sealed and is totally okay to add over the Gator Hide.

 AMAZING Copper Patina Right Before Your Eyes

 I think this cutie will be a great addition to my covered porch Halloween display.
 What do you think?
 I’d love to hear your feedback on this scary makeover in the comment section below.
-If you like the look of copper, you’ll love this COPPER LEAF MAKEOVER!
+If you like the look of this copper, you’ll LOVE this COPPER LEAF MAKEOVER!